andrewyc310/Advanced-Tetris-345/README.md

 To check that our source code matches our program:
-Run terminal then navigate to your download position and excute following 3 commands: g++ -c main.cpp -ISFML/include
+Run terminal then navigate to your download position and execute the command: make

-g++ main.o -o game -LSFML/lib -lsfml-graphics -lsfml-window -lsfml-system

-export LD_LIBRARY_PATH=SFML/lib && ./game

-(These commands are given by the SFML official webiste https://www.sfml-dev.org/tutorials/2.5/start-linux.php When use these on Mac, the menu doesn't work properly.
+(Commands in the makefile are given by the SFML official webiste https://www.sfml-dev.org/tutorials/2.5/start-linux.php When use these on Mac, the menu doesn't work properly.
 Therefore, it's only used for test purpose.)